AyeAreEm/impulse/DOCS/Variables.md

 # Variables
-I don't like keywords like `let` or `var`, that's why impulse's approach to variables is similar to C, Odin and Jai.
-Here's some examples:
+I don't like keywords like `let` or `var`, that's why impulse's approach to variables is similar to C. Here's some examples:
 ```
 int x: 10
 string msg: "Hello"
-bool ahh: true # couldn't think of a name
+bool foo: true
 @array int arr: |0 1 2|

+^int address_num: 10
 ```
 There's a few things to note here.
 First, the `:` - this is the assigment operator in impulse.
 And yes, that does mean that the equality operator is `=` and not `==`
 <br>